Ontario reports new daily COVID-19 record as new measures take effect in Saskatchewan

 Meanwhile, Quebec was preparing to open another 21 COVID-19 vaccination sites by Monday in addition to two that opened earlier this week at long-term care homes in Montreal and Quebec City.

-The province reported 1,855 new cases and 22 more deaths.
+The province reported 1,855 new cases and 22 more deaths Thursday.
 There were also more than 1,000 people in hospital with the virus for the first time since June.

+Manitoba had 221 new cases and 14 additional deaths.
+Daily case counts have been on a downward trend since restrictions were imposed on gatherings and businesses last month.

 A Statistics Canada report released Thursday said 97 per cent of Canadians surveyed in September reported they wore a mask in public when physical distancing was difficult.